 Frequently Asked Questions About No-Fault Collections Matters

 On this page, I have provided answers to some of the most common questions I receive from medical providers about no-fault collections matters in New York.
-After reading, please reach out to The Law Office of Jeena R. Belil, PC, for answers to any additional questions you may have.
+After reading, please reach out to The Law Office of Jeena R. Belil, PC, in Riverhead, Hauppauge or White Plains, for answers to any additional questions you may have.

 Can I accompany my patients to their scheduled no-fault insurance medical examination?